 Creating a creative environment

 It’s tempting to run a brainstorming session in your conference room.
 Avoid that temptation!
 People will have a hard time thinking outside the box in a place where they work every day.
 Get out of the office instead, e. g. go to a beautiful conference hotel or a co-working or maker space.

 Three people are the lower limit for the perfect group-size, as it is possible that someone may have to leave the group on short notice.
 Five people are the upper limit because with more than five individuals discussions will have the tendency to break up into one-on-one conversations.
 Four people per team is the ideal constellation.

 It is relatively easy to develop one new idea per BMI Pattern Card.
 However, the first idea is usually a self-explanatory one.
 During a workshop, we typically motivate our participants to generate at least five ideas per card.
 We also use time pressure, so there is no time for lengthy discussions.
 The goal should be for each group to develop at least five new ideas in five minutes and then move to the next card.

 During the brainstorming session, it is best to write each idea on a single sticky note.
 Later you can compare, combine and evaluate the ideas.
 Following a short break, you should do this immediately, while all of your ideas are still fresh.

 Download the cheat sheet to use BMI Pattern Cards

 We have put together more tips and advice for you on this cheat sheet.
+Just click on the image below to download your copy of the Cheat Sheet.
 If you are planning a business model workshop in your company, please do not hesitate to contact our experienced BMI Lab staff.